PennController/penncontroller.github.io/docs/basic-tutorial/9_wrapping-up.md

     newAudio("fish-audio", "2fishRoundTank.mp3")
         .play()
     ,
-    newText("fish-description", "The fish swim in a tank which is perfectly round.")
+    newText("fish-sentence", "The fish swim in a tank which is perfectly round.")
         .center()
-        .unfold(2600)
+        .unfold(2676)
     ,
     newImage("fish-round", "2fishRoundTank.png")
         .size(200, 200)